-Even though the Koreas held high-level talks Saturday following the North's deadline for the South to remove propaganda loudspeakers or face war, the standoff has raised concerns that Pyongyang could finally mean what it says.
+As the clock ticks down on a Saturday ultimatum for the South to remove propaganda loudspeakers or face war, however, there's worry that Pyongyang could finally mean what it says.

 Partly, it's North Korea's apparent willingness to back up an earlier vow to attack the anti-Pyongyang loudspeakers and also on the specificity of its Saturday deadline.

 There was surprise when South Korea's military reported Thursday that North Korea had fired across the border, and was then met by dozens of shells from the South.
-If the North attacked once, some argue, it may be more likely to back up its newest threat, especially if a very specific deadline was ignored, as Seoul had indicated it would do.
+If the North attacked once, some argue, it may be more likely to back up its newest threat, especially if a very specific deadline is being ignored, as Seoul has indicated it will do.

 The new sense of worry also comes from uncertainty about the young, third generation leader now at the helm in the North, Kim Jong Un.

-Earlier North Korean leaders — the country's founder, Kim Il Sung, and his son Kim Jong Il — were masters of brinksmanship, men who knew how to play a dangerous game where threats and provocations were pushed to a straining point, but not to breaking, to extract concessions and aid.
-Kim Jong Un, however, is seen as lacking the same savvy, experience and, after a series of bloody, high-level government and military purges, the necessary good counsel.
+While earlier North Korean leaders — the founder, Kim Il Sung, and his son Kim Jong Il — were masters of brinksmanship, men who knew how to play a dangerous game where threats and provocations were pushed to a straining point, but not to breaking, to extract concessions and aid, Kim Jong Un is seen as lacking the same savvy, experience and, after a series of bloody, high-level government and military purges, the necessary good counsel.

 With tens of thousands of troops and military hardware facing off along a border within easy striking range of Seoul's 10 million residents, a nagging uncertainty about what Kim will do makes it harder to ignore threats of war, even if past declarations have often been bombast.

-Even so, and granting the important caveat that predicting North Korea's behavior in advance is largely a fool's errand, there are still some important signs that tensions will ease.
+Even so, and granting the important caveat that predicting North Korea's behavior in advance is largely a fool's errand, there are still some important signs that tensions may ease.

 For the most part, North Korea's authoritarian leadership, while considered unpredictable by outsiders, is overwhelmingly consistent on one major point: The Kim family's rule must be protected.